Food-Ninja/knowrob_cutting/README.md

 In contrast to other knowrob packages, it doesn't include an owl directory since we access a knowledge graph.
 The knowledge graph is available at <a href='https://krr.triply.cc/mkumpel/ProductKG/sparql/ProductKG'>triply</a>

 In 'src' you can find the source code of this package.
+It contains a util folder for retrieving the position needed for a cutting action as well as a params folder for retrieving additional parameters needed for performing different cutting actions.

 ## Example run: